-We believe it beneficial to the reader to now succinctly outline the rest of the paper.
+Our paper is organized as follows.
 In Section 2 we prove Theorem \ref{PRMAINMAIN}.
-In particular, given the vector field solution $u$, we construct a set $M$ of Hausdorff dimension $5-4\alpha$ and prove that it contains the singular set $S_T$.
-In Section 3, we test the partial differential equation in the statement of Theorem \ref{PRMAINMAIN} with localizations of the solution in both frequency and physical space.
-We then prove estimates on the size of these wavelet coefficients that are used in the proofs of Section 2.
+In particular, given the vector field solution $u$, we construct a set $E$ of Hausdorff dimension $n+2-4\alpha$ and prove that it contains the singular set $S_T$.
+The proof necessitates the use of the "barrier" construction also found in \cite{KP} and \cite{O}, which is the main obstacle to applying our method to the case of classical dissipation.
+The energy estimates used in Section 2 are proven in Section 3, where we test the pseudodifferential equation against "wavelet" localizations of the solution (localizations in both frequency and physical space).
 In Section 4, we show that Tao's method is flexible enough to construct a blowup solution to the pseudodifferential equation associated to some amenable bilinear operator, which, together with Theorem \ref{PRMAINMAIN}, proves Theorem \ref{MAINMAIN}.
-In Section 5, we prove the lemmas that form our "technical toolbox" and that are used throughout the rest of the paper.
+In Section 5, we prove some technical lemmas that are used throughout the paper.

-We would like to thank our advisor Camillo de Lellis for suggesting the topic of this paper, for many helpful discussions, and for reviewing several drafts of our work.
-This paper would never have come to fruition without his support.
-We would also like to thank Vikram Giri for constructive conversations about mathematical fluid dynamics in general and about the paper \cite{KP} in particular.
+We would like to thank our advisor, Professor Camillo De Lellis, for suggesting the topic of this paper, for many helpful discussions, and for reviewing several drafts of our work.
+We also thank him for his constant support and encouragement throughout the process of writing this paper.
+We thank Vikram Giri for helpful discussions about \cite{KP}.
+We thank Wojciech Ozanski for his interest in our work, for many useful suggestions, and for pointing out an error in a previous version of this manuscript.
+We would also like to acknowledge the support of the National Science Foundation in the form of an NSF Graduate Research Fellowship and under Grant No. DMS-1946175.